Type of addiction

 History of Prescription Drug Addiction

-Most of the prescription drug abuse and addiction starts back in the Neolithic Age with opium since it was a strong naturally occurring plant.
-Since then science, synthesizing natural compounds and entirely synthetic medications have taken over.
-While opiate and opioid drugs are still the most commonly abused prescription drugs, many drugs have come into the pharmaceutical field that is just as addicting.
-Many begin abusing prescription drugs due to the misconception of the safety of prescription drugs.
-Many people don’t see the dangers of having these medications just throughout their house or in the family medicine cabinet.
+While opiate and opioid drugs are the most commonly abused prescription drugs, many drugs have come into the pharmaceutical field that are just as addicting.
+Many people begin abusing prescription drugs due to the misconception of the safety of prescription drugs.
 The availability of prescription drugs in the home often leads to experimentation in teenagers through peer pressure, general curiosity, or being given something by a parent or family member.
-The prescription drug addiction epidemic has continued to grow in the U.S but as far back as 2006, the NSDUH collected that 55.7% of those 12 and older who misused pain relievers said they received their medication from a friend or family member.
+The prescription drug addiction epidemic has continued to grow.
+In 2006, the NSDUH collected data stating that 55.7% of those 12 and older who misused pain relievers said they received their medication from a friend or family member.
 The majority of whom had gotten the drugs from just one doctor.
-Meaning that many people are unknowingly starting a prescription drug addiction, just because the drugs come from a doctor doesn’t mean they are always a safe drug.
-Prescription drugs should never be shared with someone they were not prescribed to.
+Meaning that many people are unknowingly starting a prescription drug addiction.

 Prescription Drugs Most Commonly Abused

-The four types of most commonly abused prescription drugs are painkillers, tranquilizers, stimulants, and sedatives.
+The four types of most commonly abused prescription drugs are painkillers, tranquilizers, stimulants, and sedatives.w

 Physiology and Side Effects of Prescription Drug Addiction